Formulas

 extract( s, regex) Extract all matching strings, for a given regex, in the string given as first argument to the function and produce the results as a json array

-replace( s, what, rep) Replace the first occurence of what found in the given string with the rep string
+replace( s, what, rep) Replace ALL the occurrences of what found in the given string with the rep string

-replace_all( s, what, rep ) Replace ALL the occurences of what found in the given string with the rep string
+replace_rx( s, regex, rep) Replace ALL the occurrences that matches with the given regex, found in the given string, with the rep string

 Date Functions

-All date & time functions unless specified a timezone uses UTC to avoid any regional differences.
+All date & time functions (unless you specify a timezone) uses UTC to avoid any regional differences.

 Function Description